oracle/oci-utils/doc/oci_api.md

 within a timeout (default 60sec) then an OCISDKError exception is raised.
 The set_sdk_call_timeout(timeout) method can be used to change the default timeout.
 A timeout value of 0 means wait forever.
+The timeout can be change in configuration create a config file in /etc/oci-utils.conf.d that says:
+    [ocid]
+    sdk_lock_timeout = <number>

 The OCISession object allows you to list or find various OCI artifacts.
 Unless otherwise noted, these methods have an optional "refresh" argument,